Meghan goes back to Canada to be with son Archie after royal rift | CBC News

 Meghan has now returned to Canada to be with her son, a spokesperson said.

-The couple, who spoke of their struggles dealing with the intense media attention in a TV interview last October, revealed their decision to step back from royal duties via a media statement and a post on Instagram, leaving senior Royals hurt and disappointed.
+"It's certainly not true to say the palace were blindsided by this," Bradby told ITV.

-Discussions over their future had only been at a preliminary stage, and neither the Queen nor Prince Charles — Harry's father and heir to the throne — were consulted on the release of their statement or its contents, a royal source said.
+"The couple's view was they came back and wanted to talk to the family about their plans.
+It had been made clear to them in their absence there was going to be a slimmed down monarchy and they weren't really a part of it."

-As the crisis engulfed the Windsors, aides who work for the Queen, Charles and Harry's elder brother William were trying to find a solution.
+Discussions over the couple's future had only been at a preliminary stage, according to a royal source, and neither the Queen nor Prince Charles — Harry's father and heir to the throne — were consulted on the release of their statement or its contents.

-The royal source said it was hoped a successful outcome would take "days not weeks."
+The royal source said it was hoped a successful resolution would take "days not weeks."

 'Crisis talks'